php-dev-br/laravel-doc-pt-br/mocking.md

     class ExampleTest extends TestCase
     {
-        public function testAlbumUpload()
+        public function testAvatarUpload()
         {
-            Storage::fake('photos');
+            Storage::fake('avatars');

-            $response = $this->json('POST', '/photos', [
+            $response = $this->json('POST', '/avatar', [
-                UploadedFile::fake()->image('photo1.jpg'),
-                UploadedFile::fake()->image('photo2.jpg')
+                'avatar' => UploadedFile::fake()->image('avatar.jpg')
             ]);

-            // Assert one or more files were stored...
+            // Assert the file was stored...
-            Storage::disk('photos')->assertExists('photo1.jpg');
-            Storage::disk('photos')->assertExists(['photo1.jpg', 'photo2.jpg']);
+            Storage::disk('avatars')->assertExists('avatar.jpg');

-            // Assert one or more files were not stored...
+            // Assert a file does not exist...
-            Storage::disk('photos')->assertMissing('missing.jpg');
-            Storage::disk('photos')->assertMissing(['missing.jpg', 'non-existing.jpg']);
+            Storage::disk('avatars')->assertMissing('missing.jpg');
         }
     }

-> {tip} By default, the `fake` method will delete all files in its temporary directory.
-If you would like to keep these files, you may use the "persistentFake" method instead.
+> {tip} By default, the `fake` method will delete all files in its temporary
+> directory.
+If you would like to keep these files, you may use the "
+> persistentFake" method instead.

 <a name="mocking-facades"></a>

 ## Facades

 Unlike traditional static method calls, [facades](facades.md) may be mocked.
 This provides a great advantage over traditional static methods and grants you the same testability you would have if you were using dependency injection.
 When testing, you may often want to mock a call to a Laravel facade in one of your controllers.
 For example, consider the following controller action:

     <?php